-Our spinal injury solicitors are specialist and have extensive experience in this area and are in touch with expert clinicians who can advise on what is available to improve your life.
-We explore every aspect of specific need to set you up for a more fulfilled life.
+Our spinal injury solicitors are specialists and have extensive experience in this area and are in touch with expert clinicians who can advise on what is available to improve your life.
+We explore every aspect of specific needs to set you up for a more fulfilled life.

 What is a spinal injury?

 A spinal injury is the damage to any part of the spinal cord or nerves at the end of the spinal carnal often causes permanent changes in strength, sensation, and other body functions below the site of the injury.
 If you have recently experienced a spinal cord injury, it might seem that every aspect of your life has been affected.
 You might be affected mentally, emotionally and socially.

 The ability to control your limbs and spinal cord depends on the place of the injury as well as the severity of the injury.
 The lowest normal part of your spinal cord is referred to as the neurological level of your injury.
 The seriousness of the injury is called completeness and it is categorised as complete or incomplete.
 Additionally paralysis from the spinal injury is referred to as tetraplegia (quadriplegia); also known as that the four limbs are paralysed or paraplegia; when the paralysis affects all parts of the trunk legs and pelvic organs.

 - Motor vehicle accidents: auto and motorcycle accidents are the major cause of spinal injury, accounting for almost half of all new spinal cord injuries each year.

 - Acts of violence: over 13%of spinal injuries results from violent encounters, commonly involving gunshot wounds, and knife wounds.

 - Falls: spinal cord injury over 65 years is mostly caused by falls overall falls account for 31% of spinal injuries.

 - Sports and recreational injuries: athletic activities, such as impart sports and diving in shallow waters, causes about 10% of spinal injuries.